imroc/req-website/content/en/docs/tutorial/retry.md

     SetRetryCondition(conditionFunc1)
 ```

+> If the retry condition is not set, `err != nil` is used by default.
+If set, it will override the default.

 ## Client Level

 Similarly, you can set retry at the client level, which could be overridden at the request level: